 (2) The CCF shall:

-(a) Be based on actual generator performance data for the previous two years for all renewable Resources in the REC Trading Program during that period for which at least 12 months of performance data are available;
+(a) Be based on actual solar generator performance data for calendar years 2022 and 2023 all solar renewable Resources in the REC Trading Program during that period for which at least 12 months of performance data are available;

 (b) Represent a weighted average of generator performance; and

-(c) Use all actual generator performance data that are available for each renewable Resource, excluding data for testing periods.
+(c) Use all actual generator performance data that are available for each solar renewable Resource, excluding data for testing periods.

 (3) For purposes of calculating historical output from renewable capacity, ERCOT shall keep a list of renewable generators, REC certification dates, and annual MWh generation totals.

-(4) ERCOT shall use this revised CCF for the two Compliance Periods immediately after it is set.
-If the PUCT has determined that the REC Trading Program is failing to meet the statutory targets for renewable energy capacity in Texas, it will instruct ERCOT to use a different number than that which would be calculated using the formula for the CCF.
+(4) ERCOT shall use this revised CCF for the two Compliance Periods immediately after it is set (calendar years 2024 and 2025).
+If the PUCT has determined that the REC Trading Program is failing to meet the statutory targets for solar renewable energy capacity in Texas, it will instruct ERCOT to use a different number than that which would be calculated using the formula for the CCF.
 Such requests will be published on the ERCOT website within ten Business Days of receipt of the letter from the PUCT.

-14.9.3 Statewide Renewable Portfolio Standard Requirement
+14.9.3 Statewide Solar Renewable Portfolio Standard Requirement

-(1) ERCOT shall determine the SRR for a particular Compliance Period as follows:
+(1) ERCOT shall determine the SSRR for a particular Compliance Period as follows:

-SRR = (ACT  8760  CCF) + RCP
+SSRR = (ACT  h  CCF) + RCP

 The above variables are defined as follows: